Liudmyla Sheremet: Personal life

 She was married to a former student of Kyiv Civil Engineering Institute and the couple had one child.

 Death

 During the Revolution of Dignity on the night of 19 February 2014, Sheremet was part of a protest close to the Security Service of Ukraine building in Khmelnytski when gunfire broke out.
-As she attempted to force her way into the building, she was struck in the head by a bullet which caused brain tissue damage.
+As she attempted to gain access to the building, she was struck in the head by a bullet, causing brain tissue damage.
 Sheremet died in the intensive care unit of Khmelnytsky City Hospital three days later.
 Tributes were paid to her in the city's Independence Square in which her funeral took place, and she was buried in Sharovechka Cemetery.

 Awards

 In November 2014, Sheremet was posthumously conferred the title of Hero of Ukraine with the Order of the Gold Star "For civic courage, patriotism, heroic defense of the constitutional principles of democracy, human rights and freedoms, selfless service to the Ukrainian people, revealed during the Revolution of Dignity" by president Petro Poroshenko.
 A memorial plaque of her was unveiled at her residence in Khmelenytski in February 2015.
 On the Day of the Heroes of the Heavenly Hundred in February 2015, she and the other Euromaidan activists were honoured by Poroshenko with the signed decree "On honoring the feat of the participants of the Revolution of Dignity and perpetuating the memory of the Heroes of the Heavenly Hundred."

 She was posthumously conferred the Medal "For Sacrifice and Love for Ukraine" in June 2015 and Khmelnytski City Council awarded her posthumous honorary citizenship in one of its sessions in August 2015.
 A memorial sign dedicated to her was erected close to the Security Service of Ukraine building in Khmelnytski in March 2016.